ingamedeo/cloudsim-simulations/README.md

 - Cloudlet

 Those are valid in the context of a certain simulation.

+Relevant parameters that are the same across all the simulations provided:

+- Number of users: 1
+- Number of VMs: 50
+- Number of Datacenters: 2
+- Number of Mappers: 120
+- Number of hosts in datacenter 0: 5
+- Number of hosts in datacenter 1: 50
+- Max Number of Reducers: 120
+- Host disk delay (diskSpeed): 0.01 seconds (100 MB/s -> 1/100 seconds to transfer 1 MB of data)
+- Cloudlet file size in/out: 300 MB

 ## Implemented policy
 In this section the implemented policy is described in detail.